Cut-Free ExpTime Tableaux for Checking Satisfiability of a Knowledge Base in the Description Logic SHI: A Tableau Decision Procedure for

 Our calculus \CSHI\ for the description logic \SHI will be specified, amongst others, by a finite set of tableau rules, which are used to expand nodes of tableaux.
-A~{\em tableau rule} is specified with the following information:\LongVersion{ \begin{itemize} \item the kind of the rule: an ``and''-rule or an ``or''-rule \item the conditions for applicability of the rule (if any) \item the priority of the rule \item the number of successors of a node resulting from applying the rule to it, and the way to compute their contents. \end{itemize} }\ShortVersion{ the kind of the rule (an ``and''-rule or an ``or''-rule); the conditions for applicability of the rule (if any); the priority of the rule; the number of successors of a node resulting from applying the rule to it, and the way to compute their contents. }
+A~{\em tableau rule} is specified with the following information: \begin{itemize} \item the kind of the rule: an ``and''-rule or an ``or''-rule \item the conditions for applicability of the rule (if any) \item the priority of the rule \item the number of successors of a node resulting from applying the rule to it, and the way to compute their contents. \end{itemize}

 Tableau rules are usually written downwards, with a set of formulas above the line as the {\em premise}, which represents the label of the node to which the rule is applied, and a number of sets of formulas below the line as the {\em (possible) conclusions}, which represent the labels of the successor nodes resulting from the application of the rule.
 Possible conclusions of an ``or''-rule are separated by $\mid$, while conclusions of an ``and''-rule are separated by~$\&$.
 If a rule is a unary rule (i.e.\ a rule with only one possible conclusion) or an ``and''-rule then its conclusions are ``firm'' and we ignore the word ``possible''.
 The meaning of an ``or''-rule is that if the premise is satisfiable w.r.t.\ $\mR$ and $\mT$ then some of the possible conclusions are also satisfiable w.r.t.\ $\mR$ and $\mT$, while the meaning of an ``and''-rule is that if the premise is satisfiable w.r.t.\ $\mR$ and $\mT$ then all of the conclusions are also satisfiable w.r.t.\ $\mR$ and~$\mT$.